Tuttle Creek Campground

 $10.00 per site per night.
 No reservations.
 Open all year.

 Tuttle Creek Campground offers 83 RV/tent sites, with ten pull-through trailer spaces, maximum recommended RV length is 30 feet.
 All sites include a fire pit, picnic table and a lantern holder.
 No hook-up.
 Potable water is available seasonally.
-Dump station fee is $10.00, no passes accepted, closed in winter.
+Dump station fee is $10.00, no pass discount accepted for dump station.
+Water and dump station closed in winter.
 Closest amenities are 5 miles northeast in Lone Pine.

 One group site is available for $30.00 per night.
 The group camping area is approximately the size of four sites combined, with six picnic tables and four fire pits.
 Tent camping will accommodate up to 15 people comfortably.
 RV and trailer space within the group site is limited to approximately four.
 Adjacent sites may be rented upon arrival.
 Please call for group site reservations (760) 872-5000.